mattermost/docs/source/install/desktop-custom-dictionaries.rst

 Prepare custom dictionaries
 ---------------------------

-On Windows and Linux, the Mattermost Desktop App uses `Hunspell Dictionary definitions <https://hunspell.github.io/>`_ by default.
+On Windows and Linux, the Mattermost desktop app uses `Hunspell Dictionary definitions <https://hunspell.github.io/>`_ by default.
 You can download a copy of these dictionary definitions and modify them to fit specific needs.

 To access a copy of these dictionary definitions: